 Regional land use inventories have been completed by the Commission for the years 1963, 1970, 1975, 1980, 1985, 1990, and 1995-those inventories having been conducted using one inch equals 400 feet scale ratioed and rectified aerial photographs, and one inch equals 400 feet scale orthophotographs (1995).
-Where possible, the 1995 land use inventory has been adjusted to match available cadastral data.
+Where possible, the 1995 land use inventory was adjusted to match available cadastral data.
+Work on an update of the regional land use inventory to the year 2000 is underway and is expected to be about 70 percent completed by the end of 2002.
+In 2002, work was also initiated on the update of the companion regional environmental corridor inventory to the year 2000.